-This landscape provides an overview of campaigns as a delivery modality for global health — why and where they are used, their The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact at achieving outcome and Disease eradication, elimination and control, and reduced burden of disease (mortality, morbidity, disabilities) targets, and key challenges and opportunities.
+This landscape provides an overview of campaigns as a delivery modality for global health — why and where they are used, their The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact at achieving outcome and (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative targets, and key challenges and opportunities.

 Campaign domains included in this analysis are neglected tropical diseases (NTDs), malaria, polio, vaccine-preventable diseases, and vitamin A. By looking across health campaigns, this overview: